Learn About CHIP in Florida

 Florida Medicaid for children is an extension of the Medicaid program.
 Medicaid and CHIP enrollment benefits often cover the same medical services for minors.
 Both programs are public insurance programs jointly funded by Florida and the federal government.
 However, the two programs vary by eligibility and cost.
 Children from households ineligible for standard Medicaid may still enroll in CHIP.
 In fact, children who do not qualify for free or low-cost insurance premiums can sign up for a full-pay CHIP plan.

-Who is eligible for CHIP in Florida?
+Who qualifies for CHIP in Florida?

 Florida Medicaid and CHIP enrollment is available for children who are U.S. citizens or legal aliens living in the state.
 To meet CHIP eligibility children must be of a certain age and from households earning less than a specific amount, which depend on the specific program.
 There are four health insurance programs for children in Florida that are variations of the children’s Medicaid program: MediKids, Florida Healthy Kids, Children’s Medical Services Managed Care Plan (CMS Plan) and Medicaid for children.
 Each have basic eligibility requirements: